-Hum 302 (Alpha) Studies in the Eastern Tradition (3) Multidisciplinary examination of the traditional or modern experiences of Asian societies and institutions.
+Hum 302 Studies in the Eastern Tradition (3)

+Multidisciplinary examination of the traditional or modern experiences of Asian societies and institutions.
 Course content will vary.
-Course may be repeated for credit with permission of the instructor.
+Course may be repeated for credit with permission of

+the instructor.

-Hum 303 (Alpha) Comparative Traditions: Eastern and Western (3) Multidisciplinary examination of universal themes as expressed in both western and eastern cultures.
+Hum 303 Comparative Traditions: Eastern and

+(Alpha) Western (3)

+Multidisciplinary examination of universal themes as expressed in both western and eastern cultures.
 Course content will vary.
-Course may be repeated for credit with permission of the instructor.
+Course may be repeated for credit with permission of

+the instructor.

 Humanities Skills Courses

-Students may also elect to take Humanities Skills courses.
+Besides Hum 310: Writing Skills, which is required, students may also elect to take other Humanities Skills courses.
 Such courses should be taken based on the individual student's competency goals.

-Hum 310

-Writing Skills (3)
+Hum 310 Writing Skills (3)

 A writing course designed to help students plan, develop, organize, and edit reports, essays and research papers.
 Emphasis is placed on writing with clarity, power, and correctness.

-Hum 311

-Creative Writing (3)
+Hum 311 Creative Writing (3)

 A workshop dealing with the essays, poems, stories and plays written by the students.
 Emphasis will be on self-expression, but attention

 will also be paid to publication.

-Hum 312

-Public Speaking (3)

-Study and practice of communication skills in small and large groups; emphasis on overcoming nervousness and speaking effectively and persuasively through exercises in creative dramatics and public speaking.
+Hum 312 Public Speaking (3) Study and practice of communication skills in small and large groups; emphasis on overcoming nervousness and speaking effectively and persuasively through exercises in creative dramatics and public speaking.

-matics and public speaking.